Gokuldroid/Gokuldroid.github.io/contents/posts/2026-06-25-estimates-are-heard-as-commitments.md

 **Distinguish estimate from commitment, out loud.** These are different speech acts and you should name them: "As an estimate, two to four weeks.
 If you need a commitment for the roadmap, give me a day to check the API and I'll commit to a date I can defend."
 Most managers will happily take a delayed-but-real commitment over an instant fake one — they're the ones who have to relay it.

 **When you commit, pad for the unknowns you know exist.** Interruptions, code-review latency, an oncall page, one integration surprise, one meeting-heavy week: individually invisible, in aggregate near-certain.
 Your gut estimate is the time-to-code in a vacuum; nobody works in a vacuum.
-Padding for statistically guaranteed friction is not sandbagging — it's the same [Margin of Safety](/posts/thinking-under-uncertainty/#margin-of-safety) you'd demand in a load calculation.
+Padding for statistically guaranteed friction is not sandbagging — it's the same margin of safety you'd demand in a load calculation.
 Under-promise/over-deliver is error-bar management, not politics.

 **Re-estimate out loud the moment information arrives.** The same final date has two completely different meanings depending on when it's communicated.
 "Heads up — the API doesn't do batch, we're now looking at July 8 instead of June 24" on day three is a professional update.
 The identical date discovered on June 23 is a slip.
 Early re-estimates *build* credibility; deadline-day discoveries destroy it.
 This is the no-surprises rule from [Managing Up](/posts/managing-up/) applied to schedules.